 where the coefficient $V(K_{i_1},...,K_{i_n})$ is the so-called mixed volume of $n$-tuple $(K_{i_1},...,K_{i_n})$ (see \cite[Section~5]{Sch2} for background and properties).
 We will use the standard abbreviation $V(K[n-k],L[k])$ when the sets appear, respectively, $n-k$ and $k$ times in the mixed volume with $k\in\{1,...,n-1\}$.
 In addition, for any $i\in\{1,...,n-1\}$, the $i$-th quermassintegral of $K$, is denoted by $W_i(K) = V(K[n-i],B_2^n[i])$.
 Note that, with this terminology, $\|u\|_{\pp K} = nV(K[n-1],[0,u])$ for every $u\in\s^{n-1}$.
 Moreover, we will use that mixed volumes are continuous w.r.t. the Hausdorff distance.

 We will also use the $M$-sum of sets originally introduced by R. Gardner, D. Hug and W. Weil \cite{GHW13}.
 Let $M\subset \R^N$ and $K_1,\dots,K_N\subset \R^n$, their $M$-combination is defined as

-It was proved in \cite[Theorem~6.1]{GHW13} that, if $K_1,\dots,K_N$ are convex and $M$ is a convex body contained in the positive orthant or centrally symmetric, then $\oplus_M(K_1,\dots,K_N)$ is convex.
+It was proved in \cite[Theorem~6.1]{GHW13} that, if $K_1,\dots,K_N$ are convex and $M$ is a compact convex set contained in the positive orthant or centrally symmetric, then $\oplus_M(K_1,\dots,K_N)$ is convex.

-We remark that the use of the $M$-addition allow us to recover certain random sets that have already been use in the literature when proving stochastic forms of isoperimetric inequalities (see e.g. \cite{PP12} and \cite{PPT}).
+We remark that the use of the $M$-addition allows us to recover certain random sets that have already been used in the literature when proving stochastic forms of isoperimetric inequalities (see e.g. \cite{PP12} and \cite{PPT}).
 In this regard, note that if $[x_1,\dots,x_N]$ is the $n\times N$ matrix with columns $x_i$ then

 Moreover, taking $C = \conv\{e_1,\dots,e_N\}$ one gets